oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **Field Options:**

-FIELDSTRING is the value of TYPESTRING combined with string representations of the three mutually-exclusive field options:
+FIELDSTRING is the value of TYPESTRING combined with string representations of two mutually-exclusive field options:

     FIELDSTRING   = TYPESTRING [MULTIPLICITY | TFIELD]
-                  | FLATTEN TYPESTRING
     MULTIPLICITY  = "[" *minc* ".." *maxc* "]"
                   | " optional"
     TFIELD        = "(&" *tfield* ")"
-    FLATTEN       = "<"

 An ABNF grammar for JADN-IDL is shown in [Appendix E](#appendix-e-abnf-grammar-for-jadn-idl).